-They are only elected for a certain period of time i.e five years.
+They are only elected for a certain period i.e five years.
 After five years, they again need to fight elections.

-The Prime Minister is one of the most important political executives who are not directly elected but appointed by the President of the country.
+The Prime Minister is one of the most important political institutions in the country.
+They are not directly elected but appointed by the President of the country.
 The President cannot make any person of his choice as the Prime Minister of the country.
 Any Political party or coalition of parties that hold a majority in the Lok Sabha, becomes the ruling party of the country.
 The President appoints the candidate of the ruling party as the Prime Minister.

 Various powers of the Prime Minister are given below:

 The Prime Minister can recommend the names of the ministers for his cabinet to the President.
 The President then appoints the Recommended candidates.

 The Prime Minister also can choose any person who is not a member of the Parliament but on one condition, i.e. he has to join one of the houses of the Parliament within 6 months of his appointment.

 He can decide which ministry is to be given to which minister.

 He can change the ministry of any minister anytime.